Timor-Leste Defence Force

-The Timor-Leste Defence Force (Forcas Defesa Timor Lorosae, Forças de Defesa de Timor Leste or Falintil-FDTL, often F-FDTL) is the military of Timor-Leste (formerly East Timor).
+The Timor-Leste Defence Force (Forcas Defesa Timor Lorosae, Forças de Defesa de Timor Leste or Falintil-FDTL, often F-FDTL) is the military of Timor-Leste.
 The F-FDTL was established in February 2001 and comprises two infantry battalions, small naval and air components and several supporting units.

 The F-FDTL's primary role is to protect Timor-Leste from external threats.
 It also has an internal security role, which overlaps with that of the National Police of Timor-Leste (PNTL).
 This overlap has led to tensions between the services, which have been exacerbated by poor morale and lack of discipline within the F-FDTL.

 The F-FDTL's problems came to a head in 2006 when almost half the force was dismissed following protests over discrimination and poor conditions.
 The dismissal contributed to a general collapse of both the F-FDTL and PNTL in May and forced the government to request foreign peacekeepers to restore security.
 The F-FDTL is currently being rebuilt with foreign assistance and has drawn up a long-term force development plan.